 SLx TV Signal Booster Review

 SLx have been building aerial and electronic equipment for years, so they know what they’re doing – and it shows.
-This amplifier has most the things you should be looking for – 4G filtering, boosting up to 16dB and even the ability to change the gain level.
+This amplifier has most of the things you should be looking for – 4G filtering and boosting up to 20dB.

 All in all, this is an excellent aerial signal booster, which does exactly what it says on the tin (as always, if you have no reception in your area, nothing will help).
-And with such a great price tag, it’s no wonder this is our Editor’s Choice.
+And with such a decent price tag, and so many pleased buyers, it’s no wonder this is our Editor’s Choice.

 One For All Signal Booster Review